 If the cancelling date had not yet arisen, then the purported cancellation by the buyer is likely to be a repudiatory breach of contract, entitling the builder to accept that cancellation as bringing the contract to an end, and to claim damages.

 The circumstances under which the builder is entitled to an extension of time will vary, depending on the terms of the contract and which cancellation right has been exercised by the buyer.
-But it is likely that variations ordered by the buyer, or other delays for which the buyer is responsible, will in theory entitle the builder to an extension of time.
-Bearing in mind that these are highly complex construction projects spanning a number of years, these disputes can be complex and time-consuming, particularly if the builder is adopting the approach of claiming every conceivable potential extension of time, and hoping that at least some of these claims will be upheld.
+It is likely, though, that variations ordered by the buyer, or other delays for which the buyer is responsible, will entitle the builder, in theory, to an extension of time.
+Bearing in mind that these are highly complex construction projects spanning a number of years, these disputes also can be complex and time-consuming, particularly if the builder is adopting the approach of claiming every conceivable potential extension of time and hoping that at least some of these claims will be upheld.

-These disputes are likely to involve a substantial amount of factual evidence as to the causes of the potential delay.
-They are also likely to require technical expert evidence on, for example, whether the claimed causes of delay were in fact the responsibility of the buyer, or simply part of the builder’s scope of work in developing the design to produce a vessel that complies with the contract.
-There is also likely to be expert evidence from delay experts on whether the alleged causes of delay were on the critical path and therefore did result in overall delay to the delivery of the vessel.
+These types of disputes are likely to involve a substantial amount of factual evidence as to the causes of the potential delay.
+They are also likely to require technical expert evidence on, for example, whether the claimed causes of delay were the responsibility of the buyer, or simply part of the builder’s scope of work in developing the design to produce a vessel that complies with the contract.
+There is also likely to be expert evidence from delay experts on whether the alleged causes of delay were on the critical path and, therefore, did result in overall delay to the delivery of the vessel.

-In offshore construction contracts, one of the most difficult areas is to determine precisely when the vessel is in a deliverable condition, and therefore can be tendered for delivery by the builder.
+In offshore construction contracts, one of the most difficult issues is to determine precisely when the vessel is in a deliverable condition and, therefore, can be tendered for delivery by the builder.
 Normally, the contract does not require every minor defect in the vessel to be rectified before delivery.
 This is because a delay in delivery of the vessel can have significant financial consequences for the builder, not only as a result of its liability to pay liquidated damages for delay under the contract, but also because of the delay to the payment of the delivery instalment by the buyer.
-So the contract normally specifies that the vessel can be delivered with minor defects, provided these do not affect the safety or operability of the vessel and are remedied by the builder as soon as possible after delivery.
+As such, the contract normally specifies that the vessel can be delivered with minor defects, provided they do not affect the safety or operability of the vessel and are remedied by the builder as soon as possible after delivery.